-Born on May 26, 1951, Sally Ride grew up in Los Angeles and went to Stanford University where she was a double major in physics and English.
-Ride received bachelor’s degrees in both subjects in 1973.
-She continued to study physics at the university, earning a master’s degree in 1975 and a Ph.D. in 1978.
+Born on May 26, 1951, Sally Ride grew up in Los Angeles and went to Stanford University, where she was a double major in physics and English.
+Ride received bachelor's degrees in both subjects in 1973.
+She continued to study physics at the university, earning a master's degree in 1975 and a Ph.D. in 1978.

 That same year, Ride beat out 1,000 other applicants for a spot in the National Aeronautics and Space Administration's (NASA) astronaut program.
 She went through the program’s rigorous training program and got her chance to go into space and the record books in 1983.
-On June 18, Ride became the first American woman in space aboard the space shuttle Challenger.
+On June 18, Ride became the first American woman in space, aboard the space shuttle Challenger.
 As a mission specialist, she helped deploy satellites and worked other projects.
 She returned to Earth on June 24.

-The next year, Sally Ride again served as a mission specialist on a space shuttle flight in October.
-She was scheduled to take a third trip, but it was cancelled after the tragic Challenger accident on January 28, 1986.
+The next year, Ride again served as a mission specialist on a space shuttle flight in October.
+She was scheduled to take a third trip, but it was canceled after the tragic Challenger accident on January 28, 1986.
 After the accident, Ride served on the presidential commission that investigated the space shuttle explosion.

-After NASA, Sally Ride became the director of the California Space Institute at the University of California, San Diego, as well as a professor of physics at the school in 1989.
+After NASA, Ride became the director of the California Space Institute at the University of California, San Diego, as well as a professor of physics at the school in 1989.
 In 2001, she started her own company to create educational programs and products known as Sally Ride Science to help inspire girls and young women to pursue their interests in science and math.
-Ride serves as president and CEO.
+Ride served as president and CEO.

 Death and Legacy